OPRAH'S DEAD SON

 Giselle gently pushes one of the swinging doors open, frowns, cocks her head and says, to no one in particular, "I thought it was the Year of the Horse."

 "Where've you been?"
 The little girl is still out of sight but her voice switches smoothly from whispery rodent to childlike English.
 The question stops Giselle in her tracks.
-She feels like that centipede Allen Watts talked about:
+She feels like that centipede Alan Watts or some other beatnik talked about:

 "The centipede was happy, quite,